Tanz0rz/haxe-fmod/extension/haxe/plugin-api-dsp.md

 ## FMOD_DSP_PARAMETER_OVERALLGAIN
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspParameterOverallGain
-Read with Dsp.getOverallGain(), which finds the unit's overall gain parameter, or getOverallGain(index).

 ## FMOD_DSP_PARAMETER_SIDECHAIN
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspParameterSidechain
-Set with Dsp.setParameterSidechain(index, props) and read with getParameterSidechain(index), the shim packs the struct.
-DspCompressor.USESIDECHAIN is one such parameter.

 ## FMOD_DSP_PARAMETER_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodDspParameterType
-Reported in the type field of Dsp.getParameterInfo.

 ## FMOD_DSP_PROCESS_CALLBACK
 verdict: cannot received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.create gives the built-in units and StudioSystem.loadPlugin loads a compiled plugin